 All students traveling to Germany are required to hold a valid passport.
 If you are unsure whether you will need a visa in addition to a passport, please contact the German Consulate/Embassy in your home country well in advance of your intended travel date.
 Citizens of many countries do not need visas to enter Germany for a period of up to three months.
 Students are advised to review the U.S. State Department Consular Information sheet on Germany before traveling.

-Direct any questions about the database registration to Jacleen Mowery at email@example.com or 202.994.3944 (Office for Study Abroad, The George Washington University).
+Please direct any questions about this to: Jacleen Mowery firstname.lastname@example.org, Office for Study Abroad, The George Washington University, (202) 944-3944

 Information for Individuals with Disabilities